Posted by Alison Arthur and Bethany Frank on 08 May 2019

-The term “biometrics” refers to the collection and use of biological data and behavioral characteristics.
-Banks are utilizing the technology to develop next-generation identification controls to combat fraud, make transactions more secure, and enhance the customer experience.
+Banks are using biometrics to develop next-generation identification controls that combat fraud, make transactions more secure, and enhance the customer experience.
 Here are five examples of how financial institutions are using biometrics now.

-Royal Bank of Scotland and NatWest: Biometric Payments Card
+The Royal Bank of Scotland and NatWest: Biometric Payments Card